 Reverse mentoring is an opportunity for organisations to hear the voices at all levels and to really start to access a rich diversity of thinking to make positive changes.
 Organisations are often seen and experienced as ‘triangular hierarchies’ whereby decision-making, strategic direction and plans to develop are made at the narrowest part of the triangle.
 This entrenched behaviour often leaves the minimum number of people, usually the board or executive team giving all the direction, and even if there is a will to change this it falls short at the ‘how’.

-There are many benefits associated with reverse mentoring, it can help to remove and overcome groupthink, avoiding expert overconfidence, which is often reported as a barrier to change and innovation.
-It can allow many different perspectives and processes to really evaluate how an organisation works and whether its aims and strategic objectives or being lived out.
-As well as understanding change in a culture it can encourage people to feel more included and part of the solution rather than simply a workforce.
+There are many benefits associated with reverse mentoring.
+It can help to remove and overcome groupthink, avoiding expert overconfidence which is often reported as a barrier to change and innovation.
+It can allow many different perspectives and processes to really evaluate how an organisation works and whether its aims and strategic objectives are being lived out.
+It also offers an opportunity to understand change in a culture and can encourage people to feel more included and part of the solution, rather than simply as a workforce.